Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: Abstract

 \section{Abstract}

-It is common to model a deterministic response function, such as the output of a computer experiment, as a Gaussian process with a Matérn covariance kernel.
-The smoothness parameter of a Matérn kernel determines many important properties of the model in the large data limit, such as the rate of convergence of the conditional mean to the response function.
-We prove that the maximum likelihood and cross-validation estimates of the smoothness parameter cannot asymptotically undersmooth the truth when the data are obtained on a fixed bounded subset of $\R^d$.
-That is, if the data-generating response function has Sobolev smoothness $\nu_0 + d/2$, then the smoothness parameter estimates cannot remain below $\nu_0$ as more data are obtained.
-These results are based on a general theorem, proved using reproducing kernel Hilbert space techniques, about sets of values the parameter estimates cannot take and approximation theory in Sobolev spaces.
+\textbf{Abstract.} It is common to model a deterministic response function, such as the output of a computer experiment, as a Gaussian process with a Matérn covariance kernel.
+The smoothness parameter of a Matérn kernel determines many important properties of the model in the large data limit, including the rate of convergence of the conditional mean to the response function.
+We prove that the maximum likelihood estimate of the smoothness parameter cannot asymptotically undersmooth the truth when the data are obtained on a fixed bounded subset of $\R^d$.
+That is, if the data-generating response function has Sobolev smoothness $\nu_0 > d/2$, then the smoothness parameter estimate cannot be asymptotically less than $\nu_0$.
+The lower bound is sharp.
+Additionally, we show that maximum likelihood estimation recovers the true smoothness for a class of compactly supported self-similar functions.
+For cross-validation we prove an asymptotic lower bound $\nu_0 - d/2$, which however is unlikely to be sharp.
+The results are based on approximation theory in Sobolev spaces and some general theorems that restrict the set of values that the parameter estimators can take. \\ \\ \textbf{Keywords:} Gaussian processes, parameter estimation, Matérn kernels, self-similarity \\ \\ \textbf{MSC2020:} 60G15, 62G20, 46E22, 65D12